oxuva/long-term-tracking-benchmark/README.md

 ## 3. Run your tracker

-**Note:** Unlike the VOT or OTB toolkits, our toolkit does not execute your tracker.
+**Note:** Unlike the VOT or OTB toolkits, ours does not execute your tracker.
 Your tracker should output all predictions in the format described below.
 For Python trackers, we provide the utility functions `oxuva.load_dataset_tasks_csv` and `oxuva.dump_predictions_csv` to make this easy.
 See [`examples/opencv/track.py`](examples/opencv/track.py) for an example.